microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 (and sequenced after)
 both the original change and its inverse, would end up behaving as though neither the original nor the inverse were ever issued.
-Otherwise one would have to issue "undo updates" to apply the effect of undo to these changes.
+Otherwise one would have to issue additional "undo updates" to apply the effect of undo to these changes as they become known.

 For both Patch Undo and Retroactive Undo, we could potentially consider whether the interim changes could successfully be applied if rebased over the inverse change.